GENE 104Q. Law and the Biosciences. 3 Units.

 Same as: BIOE 301D

 Preference to graduate students.
 Focus is on the human gut microbiota.
-Students enrolling for 3 units receive instruction on computational approaches to analyze microbiome data and must complete a related project.
+Students will receive instruction on computational approaches to analyze microbiome data and must complete a related project.

 Same as: BIOE 221G, MI 221